sunnnymudgal/sunnnymudgal/README.md

 # 💫 About Me:
-🚀 Java Full Stack Developer passionate about building scalable backend systems and modern frontend experiences.
+🚀 Full Stack Developer with 2+ years of experience designing and delivering scalable web applications using Java Spring Boot and React.js.
+Hands-on expertise in building RESTful APIs, database integration, and cloud deployment on AWS.
+Proven ability to deliver production-ready applications for real clients.
+Strong foundation in Data Structures & Algorithms and Object-Oriented Programming.
+Passionate about clean architecture, backend development, and continuous learning.

 💡 Skilled in Java, Spring Boot, ReactJS, Hibernate, MySQL, REST APIs, and modern UI development.
 ⚡ Focused on creating full-stack applications with premium UI/UX and scalable architecture.